The domain of a cannibal dark matter: Results

 \section{Results}

 Given the evolution of the HS, we now fix $\lambda$ via the condition $\Omega_\phi h^2 = 0.12$~\cite{Aghanim:2018eyx} and afterwards plot the resulting contours of constant coupling in the $\xi_\infty \sqrt[3]{m_\phi} - m_\phi$ parameter plane.
 This way, it is possible to map out the locus of all DM candidates that match the observed dark-matter abundance in our scenario.
 The results of this procedure for the case with SSB according to the Lagrangian in eq.~\eqref{eq:lag_sb} (solid lines) are shown in the left panel of fig.~\ref{fig:contours}, while -- for comparison -- we also provide the results for the case without SSB according to the Lagrangian in eq.~\eqref{eq:lag_nsb} (dashed lines).
-In both cases, the different colours encode different values of the quartic coupling $\lambda$, ranging from $\lambda = 10^{-4}$ (pink) to $\lambda=10$ (red).
-Note that, when considering SSB, we do not show the line for $\lambda=10$, as in this case the freeze-out would happen before symmetry breaking (cf.~the discussion around eq.~\eqref{eq:VHS}).
+In both cases, the different colours encode different values of the quartic coupling $\lambda$, ranging from $\lambda = 10^{-4}$ (pink) to $\lambda=10$ (red).\footnote{In addition to the considerations at the end of sec.~\ref{sec:setup}, we take the usually quoted value $\lambda \lesssim 4 \pi \sim 10$ as maximal perturbative coupling.} Note that, when considering SSB, we do not show the line for $\lambda=10$, as in this case the freeze-out would happen before symmetry breaking (cf.~the discussion around eq.~\eqref{eq:VHS}).
 For smaller couplings, $\lambda \sim 1$, 1-loop corrections might become important according to eq.~\eqref{eq:M1l}, and we indicate the effect of such potential corrections as an uncertainty band around the respective line.
 Additionally, for each value of $\lambda$, there exists a maximal value of $m_\phi$ (filled circle), beyond which the HS is not initially in equilibrium.
 Consequently, larger masses spoil the validity of eq.~\eqref{eq:spectrum} and thus require a more detailed calculation.
 Finally, we also indicate the benchmark point (blue star) that was used in sec.~\ref{sec:evolution} for figs.~\ref{fig:Td_muphi} and~\ref{fig:nphi}.